The Trauma of War

 What a Bullet Does to the Body

 In both the Afghanistan and Iraq wars, more than 50,000 US soldiers were severely injured and wounded.
 A majority of these injuries are a result of devastating gun violence in war zones.
-It can take as little as 0.3 seconds for a bullet to enter and destroy the body.
-But getting shot is only a part of the story.
+It can take as little as 0.3 seconds for a bullet to enter and destroy the body - but getting shot is only a part of the story.
 Read more here

 Surviving an Explosion

-More than half to two-thirds of Americans who are killed and wounded in combat in Iraq and Afghanistan due to IEDs or other explosive devices.
+About half to two-thirds of Americans are killed and wounded in combat in Iraq and Afghanistan due to IEDs or other explosive devices.
 That means more than 3,100 fatalities and 33,000 wounded.
 Among the worst are the nearly 1,800 soldiers who have permanently lost their limbs in the Iraq and Afghanistan wars, a vast majority from explosions.
 Learn more about the effects of explosions on soldiers here

 Peacebuilding in War Zones